laravel/docs/collections.md

     // [1, 2, 3, 4]

-You may also pass an integer to remove and return multiple items from the end of a collection.
+You may pass an integer to the `pop` method to remove and return multiple items from the end of a collection:

     $collection = collect([1, 2, 3, 4, 5]);